Douglas Bader: Prisoner of war

-On 15 February 1942 Bader, was a prisoner held at the Warburg POW camp.
-Using his camp confederate Peter Tunstall's split-photo technique, Bader sneaked out a letter.
-He described conditions in the camp as 'bloody'.
-He explained the German rations were poor.
-Bader requested better nutrition in Red Cross parcels, explaining Red Cross packages containing vitamins A, B, C, D and E would suffice.
-His message was gung-ho, he believed the allies were six month away from victory and he asked the RAF to keep on bombing...
 In August 1942, Bader escaped with Johnny Palmer and three others from the camp at Stalag Luft III B in Sagan.
 Unluckily, a Luftwaffe officer of JG 26 was in the area.
-Keen to meet the Tangmere wing leader, he dropped by to see Bader, but when he knocked on his door, there was no answer.
+Keen to meet the Tangmere wing leader, he dropped by to see Bader, but when he knocked on his door there was no answer.
 Soon the alarm was raised, and a few days later, Bader was recaptured.
 During the escape attempt, the Germans produced a poster of Bader and Palmer asking for information.
 It described Bader's disability and said he "walks well with stick".
-Twenty years later, Bader was sent a copy of it by a Belgian civilian prisoner, who had worked in a Gestapo office in Leipzig.
-Bader found this amusing, as he had never used a stick.
+Twenty years later, Bader was sent a copy of it by a Belgian civilian prisoner who had worked in a Gestapo office in Leipzig.
+Bader found this amusing as he had never used a stick.

-He was finally dispatched to the "escape-proof" Colditz Castle Oflag IV-C on 18 August 1942.
-In May 1944 the Gestapo listed twenty percent of the medical cases in the castle as deutschfeindlich, because of this the Gestapo denied him medical repatriation.
-The list raised suspicion that the likes of Bader and many others would be the first in the castle, to be tortured, or executed, if Hitler or the Gestapo made a justification.
-He remained at Colditz until 15 April 1945 when it was liberated by the First United States Army.
+He was finally dispatched to the "escape-proof" Colditz Castle Oflag IV-C on 16 August 1942.
+In May 1944 the Gestapo listed twenty per cent of the medical cases in the castle as deutschfeindlich (anti-German); because of this the Gestapo denied him medical repatriation.
+The list raised suspicion that the likes of Bader and many others would be the first in the castle to be tortured, or executed, if Hitler or the Gestapo made a justification.

+Liberation

+Bader remained at Colditz until 16 April 1945 when it was liberated by the First United States Army after a two-day fight with the defending Germans.
+Others had stopped goon-baiting but Bader continued to the end, which saved his life as an American shell destroyed his room.
+Lee Carson, an American journalist accompanying the army, went out of her way to find Bader and gain a personal account of the conditions within the castle.
+Bader departed the castle with Carson; he was in Paris the next day, and in Britain on the following day, returning home far earlier than other prisoners.